ecolearnia/ecolearnia-server-php/artifacts/laravel-tips.md

 ErrorException: preg_replace(): Parameter mismatch, pattern is a string while replacement is an array ==> If the field is JSON, make sure that the field name is properly listed in the $private-jsons

+For javascript's Ajax to work
+php artisan serve --host=127.0.0.1

 ## PhpUnit ##
 Run single test